adrianratnapala/tpl00-lambda/README.md

-If `ifun` was simply a type-var, all we do is expand it out using the newly discovered `iret` (remember the arg-type can be inferred from this).
+If `ifun` was simply a type-var, all we do is expand it out using the newly discovered `iret` (remember, the arg-type can be inferred from this).

 If `ifun` was already a function, it does not change.
-However we have now discovered that the newly discovered ret- and arg- are references to old ones.
+However we have now discovered that the newly discovered ret- and arg- are references to old ones so we call `unify()`  to *recursively* replace the new types with prior-links to older ones.

-`unify()` is the thing that *recursively* replaces one type with prior-links to another one.
-It goes:
+FIX: can we *prove* that ia <= ib, especially after chasing the prior links?

         static void unify(Type *types, uint32_t ia, uint32_t ib)
         {